uperl/File-XDG/README.md

 ```

 Returns the system config directories, not modified for the application.
 Per
-the specification, the returned string is :-delimited.
+the specification, the returned string is :-delimited, except on Windows where it
+is `;`-delimited.

 ## lookup\_data\_file